SortaUnknown/test-os/notes.md

 **Updating deps**
-for fixed size allocator, usize can be cast to ptr safely volatile crate replaced with core::ptr::read_volatile() and write_volatile() bootloader full update requires major crate system rewrite, including dropping bootimage dep and changing the tests system, pushing back for now
+for fixed size allocator, usize can be cast to ptr safely volatile crate replaced with core::ptr::read_volatile() and write_volatile() bootloader full update, framebuffer implementation: need to define static object with initial null state

+**Compiling for x86_64-unknown-none**
-**Compiling for x86_64-unknown-none [NOGO]** compile results in panic "Mapping(PageAlreadyMapped(PhysFrame[4KiB]))"
+compile results in panic "Mapping(PageAlreadyMapped(PhysFrame[4KiB]))"